heptarch/heptarch.github.io/drafts/demon.md

 ʕ.
 The sky dances with unfamiliar suns; the ocean a mirror of welcoming infinitude.
-She leaves her friends by the breakwater and enters the House.
+She leaves her friends by the breakwater to enter the House.

 <i>What have you found now?</i>

-As the lift begins its slow descent to the tunnels, she feels as if she is becoming her true self once more.
+Descending to the tunnels, she feels as if she is becoming her true self once more: a self which expands through the network of otherspace generators, negentropy reservoirs, in webs of undisentanglable complexity.
+They are preparing the carriage.

 <i>Child, what should you like to do?</i>